Welcome

 3

-• # is the title of a major section.
+• ## is the title of a major section in your narrative.

 A blank line is required before and after every header.
 Without the blank line above it, the header is rendered as part of the previous paragraph.